cdeck3r/cdeck3r.github.io/teaching/teaching.md

 ### Services Computing (SCM)

+* [Summary blog post](/2019-02-18-DBMSCM-IoTHackathon/) about the IoT hackathon on novel IoT services for improving teaching and learning within the [Smart Environment](/research/se/) (IoT, winter term 2018/19)
+    * Five projects of end-2-end engineered prototypes
+    * IoT service implementations operating 24/7 in the Smart Environment

 * [Summary blog post](/2018-07-20-DEE-IoTHackathon/) about the cross-educational hackathon on blockchain enabled energy microgrids together with the electrical engineering department (DEE & IoT, summer term 2018)
     * Blockchain enabled P2P transactions within an energy microgrid
     * Step to to establish a blockchain laboratory environment at the Reutlingen University to study and develop applications